 Have you ever been involved in an automobile accident?
-Likely the answer is “yes” and equally as likely the experience was not pleasurable.
+Likely the answer is “yes” and equally as likely the experience dealing with the insurance company was not pleasurable.

 What does this have to do with trade credit insurance, you might ask?
-Wreck the car compared to not getting paid for the goods and services provided to your customer; both are losses you expect your insurance carrier to make right.
-After all, you paid your premium, you expect to get your claim paid.
-Pretty simple expectations.
+Wrecking the car compared to not getting paid for the goods and services provided to your customer; both are losses which you expect your insurance carrier to make right.
+After all, you paid your premium, your expectation is the claim will get paid.

 A quick gander at some of the marketing statements from the major trade credit insurance carriers: